TheArchitect2000/zkiot-riscv-qemu-executable/README_Program.md

 <a href="https://discord.com/invite/NQdM6JGwcs" target="_blank"><img src="https://img.shields.io/badge/discord-online-brightgreen.svg" alt="Discord"/></a>
 <a href="https://twitter.com/FidesInnova" target="_blank"><img src="https://img.shields.io/twitter/follow/nestframework.svg?style=social&label=Follow"></a>

-This guide will help you to learn how to:
+This guide will teach you how to:
-- Step A) create a commitment for your C++ program and submit it on blockchain,
+- **Step A:** Create a commitment for computation from a C++ program and submit it to the blockchain.
-- Step B) execute your program and create a proof for your execution on your comuter or IoT device and submit it on blockchain,
+- **Step B:** Execute the computation, generate a ZK proof to demonstrate the correctness of the execution, and submit it to the blockchain.
-- Step C) verify the proof on blockchain via blockchain explorer or through a verifier program.
+- **Step C:** Verify the ZK proof using a blockchain explorer or a verifier program.

-  These steps are explained for three different scenarios to:
-  - 1- Execute a program on a computer
-  - 2- Execute a firmware on an IoT device
-  - 3- Execute a machine learning model

 ReadMe 1.
 [Computer Execution (To execute on a Computer using RISC-V Emulator)](#local-execution-to-execute-on-local-computer-using-risc-v-emulator)
    - [Prerequisites](#prerequisites)